-National Stem Cell Foundation Announces Eleven Middle School Science Teachers from Ten States to Participate in Unique Professional Development Program
+National Stem Cell Foundation Announces the Selection of Ten Middle School Science Teachers in Eight States to Participate in Unique Professional Development Program

-Eleven middle school teachers from ten states have been selected to participate in the prestigious National STEM Scholar Program, a unique professional development program providing advanced STEM (science, technology, engineering and math) training, national network building and project support for middle school science teachers nationwide.
+LOUISVILLE, KY (May 12, 2022) – Ten middle school teachers from eight states have been selected to participate in the prestigious National STEM Scholar Program, a unique professional development program providing advanced STEM (science, technology, engineering and math) training, national network building and project support for middle school science teachers nationwide.

 Created in partnership between the National Stem Cell Foundation and The Gatton Academy of Mathematics and Science at Western Kentucky University (WKU), the National STEM Scholar Program selects ten teachers each year from a national pool of applicants based solely on the description of a “big idea” Challenge Project the applicant would implement if funds were available.
 Selected projects are chosen for maximum impact in middle school classrooms where research shows lifelong STEM career decisions are being made.
 STEM Scholars convene on WKU’s campus for a week of advanced STEM training and finalize their projects with input from their STEM Scholar class colleagues.

-The 2021 National STEM Scholar class was hosted by The Gatton Academy May 30th to June 5th on the campus of WKU in Bowling Green, KY.
-They were joined by one additional Scholar who was selected in 2020 and deferred participation due to COVID-19, creating this year’s cohort of eleven Scholars from ten states:
+The 2022 National STEM Scholar class will hosted by The Gatton Academy from May 29th to June 4th on the campus of WKU in Bowling Green, KY:

-- Jennifer Snead, Temple, TX – North Belton Middle School
+- Jennifer Polacek, Woonsocket, RI – Hamlet Middle School

 Studies show that middle school students who become excited about science are the ones who will pursue STEM courses in high school and major in them at the technical and college level.
 At a pivotal time in decision-making that will open or close the door to opportunity, however, nearly 50% of 8th graders in America lose interest in pursuing the STEM related subjects increasingly required for 21st Century jobs.